lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 4. After a successful update, the TFT will switch to one of the following menus:

    - **Main** menu: The update is completed and you can use the TFT
-   - **Touch Screen Calibration** menu: A post installation process is needed before switching to Main menu

-   Please, see [Post Installation](#post-installation) section for completing the post installation process.
+   - **Touch Screen Calibration** menu: A post installation process is needed before switching to Main menu.
+Please, see [Post Installation](#post-installation) section for completing the post installation process

 **TIP:** Format the SD card after the firmware update in case you would like to print from it.